What a crazy celebration in China for newly crowned ONE Featherweight World Champion Tang Kai! (Take a look at the…

 In a nutshell, Theodore Roosevelt’s advice on how to live your greatest life is simple.
 Chase your greatness.
 Never become a hater, naysayer, or doubter.
 Make your mark on the world.

 Chatri Sityodtong is a self-made entrepreneur and lifelong martial artist from Thailand.
 His rags-to-riches life story has inspired millions around the world on BBC News, CNN, Financial Times, Bloomberg TV, CNBC, Channel NewsAsia, and other major media.
-He is the Founder, Chairman, and CEO of Group ONE Holdings (ONE), Asia’s largest global sports media platform in history with a global broadcast to over 150+ countries around the world.
-He is also the star of the Asian edition of The Apprentice, the award-winning, global reality TV series.
+He is the Founder, Chairman, and CEO of ONE, Asia’s largest billion dollar global sports media platform in history with a broadcast to over 150+ countries around the world.
+He is also the star of the first-ever global edition of The Apprentice, the award-winning reality TV series on Netflix.
 Sityodtong was named “Asia’s King of Martial Arts” by the Financial Times and was ranked the “2nd Most Powerful Person in Sports in Asia” by FOX Sports.
 Sityodtong was also selected as one of “Asia’s Top 100 Business Leaders” by Business Insider.
 He is an Entrepreneur-in-Residence at INSEAD, Europe’s top business school.
 Inducted recently into the Black Belt Hall of Fame, Sityodtong is a Kru in Muay Thai under Yodtong Senanan and a Brown Belt in Brazilian Jiu-Jitsu under Renzo Gracie.
 Sityodtong holds an MBA from Harvard Business School and a BA from Tufts University.